gvwilson/thirdbit/src/fiction/still/index.md

 "What happened?" she whispered.
 "What did you do?"

-"I didn't do anything," the gargoyle replied calmly.
+"I didn't do anything.
-"When you didn't come back last night, I started wondering if you had left.
+When you didn't come back last night, I started wondering if you had left.
 But I knew you wouldn't go without your violin, so I undid the blanket to see whether you had put a brick in its place."
 He turned his head slowly.